spcourse/website/_schedules/Scientific Programming - Semester 2/index.md

 Some of the assignments are graded (level 7, level 9 and the final project) and some are pass fail (level 8 and level 10).

-* For the pass/fail assignments the grading works the same as for Scientific Programming 1 and 2.
-You can get one three possible marks: completely correct, mostly correct, or insufficient.
-You need to get these assignments at least mostly correct.
+* For the pass/fail assignments the grading works the same as for Scientific Programming 1 and 2: they are graded **pass/fail**
 * For the graded assignments you get a note based on the code quality (how well written is the code?) and the correctness (does it meet the specifications) of your assignment.
 Both are graded on a scale from 1 to 5.
 Where the correctness weighs more than code quality: $$\textrm{points} =  \textrm{correctness} \times 3 + \textrm{design} \times 2$$.
 So you can get at most 25 and at least 5 points.
 * The final project is graded based on novelty and quality.
 For both you get points on a scale from 1 to 5.
     * Novelty: As a independent programmer you need to often learn a new skill, library or concept by yourself.
 The main purpose of the final project is to practice with this.
 This is reflected in the novelty part: to what extend did you do/learn something new (not yet discussed during the course)?